yashsahugtx/skype-docs/Skype/SDN/articles/running-the-sdn-interface-sdn-manager.md

 > [!NOTE]
-> <P>If you specify any command line parameter, SDN Manager will not start as a service but instead attempts to execute specified command line arguments in an active SDN Manager instance or pool.</P>
+> If you specify any command line parameter, SDN Manager will not start as a service but instead attempts to execute specified command line arguments in an active SDN Manager instance or pool.